spatialos/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

 ## (2) - Using Temporary BigQuery Tables

-Via the command line you will be able to instantly run queries on your events data in GCS.
+Via the command line you will also be able to instantly run queries on your events data in GCS.
 Each query will first create a temporary table which contains all data found in the given GCS URI.
 Afterwards your SQL statement is executed & results printed to the console, after which the temporary table is deleted.
 Example query & output:

 ```bash
 bq --location=EU query \